Population-wide PSA screening: no reduction in deaths

 - Up to 0.5% of men die within 1 month of prostate cancer surgery, and 0.6-3% have cardiovascular events.
 One to seven percent will have serious complications.
 Radiation and surgery have adverse effects including urinary continence and erectile dysfunction in 20-30% of men.
 Radiation is also associated with bowel dysfunction.2, 3

 - Androgen deprivation therapy for localized prostate cancer is associated with erectile dysfunction in about 40% of men.
 Additional serious harms have been reported in patients receiving androgen deprivation therapy for advanced prostate cancers, including increased risk of heart disease, diabetes and bone fractures.2,3,7

 Since most cases of prostate cancer are not life-threatening, these procedures are often unnecessary.

-The U.S. Preventive Services Task Force (USPSTF) is currently revising their screening recommendations.
+The U.S. Preventive Services Task Force (USPSTF) states their screening recommendations as such:

 “…the USPSTF now recommends against PSA-based screening for prostate cancer in all age groups.”2